pbjtime/fccan/_blog/2023-01-09-reflecting-on-the-year-as-fccans-community-organizer.md

 ![](/media/screen-shot-2023-01-09-at-1.17.33-pm.png)

+*Litzy along with other organizers from FCCAN and Planned Parenthood after a know your rights training in Fall 2022*

 I have lived in Fort Collins almost my entire life but there were parts of the community that I hadn’t experienced and people I had not met.
 I didn’t realize there were people to meet that were as passionate as I am about social justice who are willing to work together and bring justice to Fort Collins.
 Even as I'm stepping away for travels abroad, I look forward to bringing the wisdom of community organizing with me wherever I go, and to continue my work in the community when I return.